 How to Diagram Any Sentence: Exercises to Accompany The Diagramming Dictionary is a workbook that pairs with The Diagramming Dictionary (required) to help students master sentence diagramming.
 Full answers are provided at the back of the workbook.

 Diagramming a sentence shows you whether a sentence is – or isn't – working, and it unlocks the door to clear, balanced writing.
-These exercises by grammar expert Susan Wise Bauer and veteran grammar teacher Jessica Otto use sentences written by classic and contemporary authors to give students practice in every diagramming rule covered in The Diagramming Dictionary, from simple noun-verb sentences to challenging, complex pieces from Dickens and Sayers.
+These exercises by grammar expert Susan Wise Bauer and veteran grammar teacher Jessica Otto use sentences written by classic and contemporary authors to give students practice in every diagramming rule covered in The Diagramming Dictionary, from simple noun-verb sentences to challenging, complex sentences from Dickens and Sayers.

 Who should buy How to Diagram Any Sentence?